Richard Taylor's "Experimental" at Hamsey Green Aerodrome

 Aeroplane Monthly

-On 7th January 1937, would-be aircraft designer, Richard Taylor, lost his life at Hamsey Green aerodrome when the wing of his ‘Taylor Experimental’ monoplane failed during the early stages of a test flight.
+On 7th January 1937, would-be aircraft designer, Richard Taylor, lost his life at Hamsey Green aerodrome when the wing of his ‘Taylor Experimental’ monoplane failed during a test flight.

 Taylor’s novel design was a tandem, two-seater, high-wing monoplane.
 It’s metal airframe, of semi-geodetic construction, was covered in fabric.
 The aircraft was powered by the untried 50hp Weir Pixie – a four cylinder, inline engine.
 However, it seems to have been the cantilever wing which caused Taylor’s fatal crash.
 The wing spars comprised twin metal tubes, braced only at their extremities.
 Basically, despite appearances, there was nothing of consequence holding the aircraft together!

 Richard Taylor, the son of a collier, was born in Derbyshire, in 1896.
-He seems to have started his working life as a screen boy in a colliery, but at the time of his death he was living at Sunbury-on-Thames, and working as a general engineer.
+He seems to have started his working life as a screen boy in a colliery, but at the time of his death he was married, living at Sunbury-on-Thames and working as a general engineer.

 He had grand plans for his new aeronautical venture and had approached Geoffrey Wikner and Jack Foster (who were responsible for the Foster Wikner Wicko, produced at Eastleigh) with a view to commercial production of his aeroplane.
 Wikner recalled: